espruino/EspruinoDocs/peripherals/OneWire.md

 var result = ow.read()
 ```

+**Note:** OneWire devices need a 4.7kOhm pullup resistor on the data line in order to work correctly.

 For examples of use, look in the source code for libraries that use OneWire...

  OneWire
 ---------------

 * APPEND_KEYWORD: OneWire